Katsuo Yakura

-Katsuo Yakura (January 11, 1975) is a Japanese politician who is a member of the House of Councillors of Japan.
+Katsuo Yakura (矢倉 克夫, Yakura Katsuo) is a Japanese politician who served as a member of the House of Councillors of Japan from 2013 to 2025.

 Career

 He graduated from the University of Tokyo and from University of California, Los Angeles and has worked in various legal industries.
 He was elected in 2013 and 2019 representing Saitama Prefecture.

+He was defeated in the 2025 House of Councillors election, placing fifth in the four-member district.